rse/obs-setup/README.md

-This is [Dr. Ralf S. Engelschall](https://engelschall.com)'s opinionated list of software components for installing a full-featured [Open Broadcaster Software (OBS) Studio](https://obsproject.com/) setup under Windows 10 (x64).
-For this, beside the base application, multipleck [OBS Studio Plugins](https://obsproject.com/forum/resources/categories/obs-studio-plugins.6/) should be installed.
+This is [Dr. Ralf S. Engelschall](https://engelschall.com)'s opinionated list of software components for installing a full-featured [Open Broadcaster Software (OBS) Studio](https://obsproject.com/) setup under Windows 10/11 (x64).
+For this, beside the base application, multiple [OBS Studio Plugins](https://obsproject.com/forum/resources/categories/obs-studio-plugins.6/) and companions scripts and tools should be installed.
+The intention of this collection is to easily locate all the essential resources.

 ### Base Application